Optical conductivity of bilayer dice lattices: Model

 The abbreviated effective Hamiltonian for the \emph{hub-aligned $AB-BA-CC$} stacking reads

-Compared to the effective Hamiltonian in Ref.~\cite{SOG:part1-2023}, we omitted a few terms quadratic in the wave vector which are not crucial for the qualitative shape of the spectrum and, as we will demonstrate in Sec.~\ref{sec:Conductivity-aligned}, do not affect the main features of the optical conductivity; for the sake of completeness, the non-abbreviated effective model is given in Eq.~(\ref{App-Model-effective-hub-Heff}).
+Compared to the effective Hamiltonian in Ref.~\cite{SOG:part1-2023}, we omitted a few terms quadratic in the wave vector which are not crucial for the qualitative shape of the spectrum and, as we will demonstrate in Sec.~\ref{sec:Conductivity-aligned}, do not affect the main features of the optical conductivity; for the sake of completeness, the nonabbreviated effective model is given in Eq.~(\ref{App-Model-effective-hub-Heff}).
 The energy spectrum of Hamiltonian (\ref{Model-effective-hub-Heff}) in the vicinity of the $K$ point is

-The above energy spectrum corresponds to a particle-hole asymmetric version of the semi-Dirac model~\cite{Hasegawa-Kohmoto:2006} in which the dispersion relation is linear in one direction and quadratic in the other.
+The above energy spectrum corresponds to a particle-hole-asymmetric version of the semi-Dirac model~\cite{Hasegawa-Kohmoto:2006} in which the dispersion relation is linear in one direction and quadratic in the other.
 The particle-hole asymmetry around the band-crossing points is quantified by the momentum-dependent $\sim (\hbar v_Fk_y)^2/g$ term.

 In the case of the \emph{mixed $AA-BC-CB$} stacking, the abbreviated effective Hamiltonian reads